ssp-data/gitops-flux-pipeline-showcase/README.md

 1. Fetches chess player data from a public API
 2. Processes the data with DLT
 3. Outputs the results to a database

+## Release Process

+The CI/CD workflow:

+1. Tests all components separately
+2. Builds a versioned artifact (e.g., chess-pipeline-20250512123045.tar.gz)
+3. Validates the artifact's contents
+4. Deploys the infrastructure using Flux in a test environment
+5. For production, you would manually promote tested releases